Get competitive quotes from top companies.See Your Rates

 With the leading cause of death in Texas being heart disease, life insurance can be costly.
 What can you do about that?
 Shop around.

 QuoteWizard can even make the process easier.
 We’ll help you compare life insurance quotes in Texas from a number of the state's top companies.
 That’s the best way to get the rate you want for the coverage you need.

 Below are the major factors that affect life insurance rates.

 Age - Age is one of the largest factors affecting life insurance rates.
 The younger you are when you purchase a policy, the less likely it is that it will pay out.
 So the lower your rates.

-Life expectancy at birth in Texas is 78.5 years, slightly lower than the life expectancy at birth for the US overall, which is 78.9 years.
-So, if you purchased a 30-year term life policy in Texas at age 52, you would be more likely than not to pass away before 82 years of age, the end of the term.
+Life expectancy at birth in Texas is 78.5 years.
+That's slightly lower than the life expectancy at birth for the US overall, which is 78.9 years.
+What if you purchased a 30-year term life policy in Texas at age 52?
+You'd be more likely than not to pass away before 82 years of age, the end of the term.

-On the other hand, if you were 32 years old and purchased a 30-year term life policy, you would be well under Texas’s life expectancy of 78.5 years old when the policy term ended.
-You’d be a much lower risk to insure and would therefore pay much lower rates than the person in the former example.
+On the other hand, what if you were 32 years old and purchased a 30-year term life policy?
+You'd be well under Texas’s life expectancy of 78.5 years old when the policy term ended.
+And you’d be a much lower risk to insure and would therefore pay much lower rates than the person in the former example.

-Driving Record - This might seem like a confusing inclusion, as this page is about life insurance, not auto insurance, but car accidents are incredibly common; they kill more than 30,000 people per year.
+Driving Record - Car accidents are incredibly common.
+They kill more than 30,000 people per year.
 If someone has a driving record littered with moving violations, they are at an increased risk of a premature demise.
 The result is higher insurance rates.